New York Social Work Licensing Requirements

 - A passing score on the ASWB clinical examination

 There are restrictions on what can count for the three years of post-graduate experience required to qualify for licensing as a clinical social worker.
 Generally, candidates from LCSWs must obtain their LMSW and register to practice as an LMSW before gaining supervised work experience toward higher licensure.
 Supervised experience must include training in diagnosis, psychotherapy and assessment-based treatment planning and take place in a clinical social work and psychotherapy authorized setting.
-This could be in a private practice, a hospital or clinic, a public school, or a residential home.
+This could take place in a private practice, a hospital or clinic, a public school, or a residential home.
 Two types of experience were recently questioned and found to be unsuitable by the Committee on the Professions (COP):

 - Experience in a private practice owned by the LMSW seeking clinical licensure